 Trackers is fully insured for liability and we are a licensed and bonded outdoor guide service with the State of Oregon.
 All the sites we operate in are also named as additional insured on our policies.
 From our boats to our buses, all our vehicles are insured.
 Our insurance company helps us with vehicle risk management by consistently monitoring the records of driving staff.

 On top of requiring deft and diverse experience as professional educators, our focus is to work people of great ilk and stature.
 Within the culture of Trackers we insist on competency, family depth and creativity.
 We need our instructors to be direct, honest and very clear in their communication process.
-This comes from being here a long time and living this Earth in a quality way.
-We expect both knowledge and wisdom to complement and temper their passions.
-Life experience is required for all these things.
+We have known instructors who demonstrate this quality who are only 20 years old, and likewise often find those who come to us later in life who are equally thoughtful.
+That said, our average instructor age is generally 3 - 7 years higher than other camps.
 We look for depth of experience before inviting anyone into our family.
-As the founder of Trackers, I will only work with people I will 110% trust my own son with.
+The leadership team of Trackers will only work with people we would 100% trust with our own children.

 Risk management and good safety policies must be based on well trained, intelligent and competent staff.
 They need to do more than rely on policies.
 They need to be a team where every individual takes it upon themselves to focus on awareness for any contingency.
 We require our people to be incredibly thoughtful and discerning.
 We ask them to treat your children's wellbeing as if they were their own.